teohiho/teohiho.github.io/_tabs/about.md

 <!-- > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }-->

+> I'm trying to build a blog (actually a note of mine).
+If you see posts good, or not, please try to <b>like or leave a comment</b> (required muahahaha).
+I will be happy about that hihi.

 ## 📍Vietnamese
 ### Một chút thông tin về mình
 Xin chào, gọi mình là Teo.